rohitkumar9989/pythonskl/README.md

  for line in file.readlines(): #because of __iter__ method
        print(line)
  ```
+* reading binary files gives not strings but byte strings.It is possible to read with ```readline```, but need to check for symbol b'\n' to end
 * ```close()``` method should be called, or file to be open with ```with```
 * to write in file use ```write()``` or ```writelines()``` methods
 * to add newline in new file to pass `\n` on Linux, and `\r\n` on Windows or better is to use linesep